 You have a great business idea, you have a business plan, now you need to form the entity to start conducting business.
 After reviewing the options, you have decided a limited liability company (LLC) is the best choice for you.
 Making the choice to create an LLC is a big decision, but there are still quite a few decisions to make.
 This article will walk you through the decisions you will have to make as you set up your LLC.

 Decisions to Make When Filing with the State

 The first thing you have to decide is the name for your business.
 There are certain rules for naming an LLC in Utah.
-The name of an LLC must contain the words “Limited Liability Company,” “Limited Company,” “L.C.,” “LC,” “L.L.C.,” or “LLC”.
-If you want to name your LLC “Super Cool Widget,” then you have to put those words after the name.
+The name of an LLC must contain: “Limited Liability Company,” “Limited Company,” “L.C.,” “LC,” “L.L.C.,” or “LLC”.
+If you want to name your LLC “Super Cool Widget,” then you have to put those labels after the name.
 This could be “Super Cool Widget Limited Liability Company”, or more commonly, “Super Cool Widget, LLC”, but any of those will work.

 To file with the state, you will need to have a registered agent.
 This is a business or individual that is designated to receive service of process when a business entity is a party in a legal action.
 The registered agent must have a Utah street address.
 You can be your own registered agent.

 One of the biggest decisions you have to make is if you want anyone else to be involved in your business.
 Bringing in other members or even managers can be great because there are more people to collaborate with and they will have a greater interest in the company’s success.
 On the other hand, members of an LLC will have membership interest in the company, which will possibly take some of the control and profits from you but will also share in any losses.
 How the members interact with the company can all be determined in the LLC’s operating agreement (discussed below).